seongminwoo/lucy-xss-filter/README.md

 ## Selection criteria of the XssFilter and XssPreventer
 - Simple text parameter other than HTML should be filtered using the XssPreventer.
-- If html tag is required to user-entered data you need to use the XssFilter. (ex:  mail, visitors' book,  message board service)
+- Use Xss Filter if you need to receive HTML tags for input. (eg:  mail, visitors' book,  message board service)

 ## Getting started
-We also offer an interactive tutorial for quickly learning the basics of using Lucy-XSS.
+we also offer an interactive tutorial for learning basic uses of Lucy-XSS.
-For up-to-date install instructions, see the Docs.
+See Docs for instructions on installing Luxy-xss.
+(Please wait.
+We are preparing for tutorial.)

 ## Usage examples
 * XssPreventer